-9 Click Test to test the component on the selected device (optional).
-To remove the device override and revert to the device associated with the application component, click X.
+- § Select a device from the navigation tree on which to test the individual component and click OK. - S Click Test to test the component on the selected device. - Note: Click to remove the device override and revert to the device associated with the application instance. - 7 Enter or select the appropriate information in the WMI Formatted Counter Check component boxes.